wp-plugins/very-simple-meta-description/readme.txt

 == DESCRIPTION ==
 This is a very simple plugin to add meta description in the header of your WordPress blog.

+Search engines like Google use the meta description in search results.

 If no meta description is entered, the blog description will be used.

 For more info please check readme file.

 == INSTALLATION ==
 After installation go to Settings > Meta Description and enter your own meta description.

 Search engines like Google use the meta description in search results.

 == Frequently Asked Questions ==